swhart22/compile-fec-data/README.md

 If you make a change to this csv, make sure to commit the change and push the change to github.

+`git push`

+#### Candidacy Status

+The API includes a candidate's status, but it's possible that this may not be updated in the API's data before we need it to be reflected in the chart.
+To force a candidate's candidacy to reflect that they've dropped out, add the candidate's name to the "Dropped Out" column in `intermediate/dropped-out.csv`.

+Once you've added a candidate, remember to push the changes to github.

+`git push`